 What Is Margin Rate?

 An exchange broker or a bank levies charges over the currency exchanged.
 The difference between the exchange value and the amount paid by a customer is known as the margin rate.
 This could be better understood by an example.
 Let’s assume that 1 USD = 0.90008 EUR. the bank or exchange broker will offer you 1 USD = 0.90000 EUR.
 So the difference that the broker or the bank will earn, i.e. 0.00008 EUR is the margin rate.
+A Corporate FX firm will be better able to understand this for you in case you’re confused.

 What Affects The Value of Currency?